nickmonad/bips.dev/README.md

 repo as input.
 The result is a site that enables a simple UI for navigating BIPs, searching, and sharing them easily via short URLs, i.e.
 [`https://bips.dev/141`](https://bips.dev/141)

+## Issues

+Please submit any issues you see with rendering or formatting here, as a GitHub issue.

 ## Building

 * Install [Rust](https://www.rust-lang.org/) and [zola](https://www.getzola.org/)